 One of the types of backup in MSSQL is the “differential” backup.
-This article will cover what differential backups are, how to create and restore them, as well as their specific features and best practices.
+This article will cover what differential (diff) backups are, how to create and restore them, as well as their specific features and best practices.

 What is differential backup in SQL Server?